White Spots in Stool and What They Mean

 - Pain in the abdomen

 These symptoms occur after consuming gluten products.
 If you suspect that the white spots in your stool are caused by gluten sensitivity, try keeping a diet journal.
-This way, you'll be able to determine which foods have triggered the presence of white patches in your stool.
+This way, you'll be able to determine which foods triggered the presence of white patches in your stool.

 - Oral or pharyngeal irritation